tafhimulkabir/tafhimulkabir/README.md

 Here are some of my recent pet projects on github:

 - **[Elara](https://github.com/darkmatter1971/elara)**: A PHP framework that I'm developing for my personal use.
 It's nothing particularly special, but my goal is to create a simple and flexible framework that I can use for my own projects.
 - **[SBM](https://github.com/darkmatter1971/sbm)**: Another one of my pet project.
-A Simple Bookmark Manager to manage bookmark on firefox and probably a desk top app.
-The goal is to make the bookmark little bit more useful.
+A Simple Bookmark Manager that I'm working on.
+It's designed to help manage bookmarks in Firefox, and I'm also planning to develop a desktop app version as well.
+My goal with this project is to make bookmarking a little more useful and efficient.
-- **[App Installer in PHP ](https://github.com/darkmatter1971/app-installer-php)**: A PHP application installer (I know it's totally useless).
-I like to make as experiment.
+- **[App Installer in PHP ](https://github.com/darkmatter1971/app-installer-php)**: I've been experimenting with creating an App Installer in PHP, even though I know it might be somewhat useless.
+It's been a fun challenge for me to work on, and I've been enjoying the process of building it.

-_**Note:**_ _I been little bit busy with my personal project so the progress of these projects are very slow_
+_**Note:**_ _I been little bit busy with my others personal project so the progress of these projects are very slow_